univ-esuty/PyTorch-MultiGPU/README.md

 ## Abstract

-A simple code memo of multi gpu process on PyTorch.
+A simple code memo of communication around multiple gpus with PyTorch.

-- communicate.py：Tensor data communication between different GPUs
-- train.py：To train simple ResNet by using multiple gpus.

-[!Warning] Code is not fully tested.
-Some bugs may be included.